 10. Lehenga Choli

 Lehenga Choli is a traditional Indian outfit worn by women, especially on special occasions like weddings, festivals, and formal events.
-It consists of a long skirt (lehenga), a fitted blouse (choli), and a scarf or dupatta that is draped over the head or shoulders.
+It consists of a long skirt (lehenga), a fitted blouse (choli), and a scarf or Dupatta draped over the head or shoulders.

 The skirt is usually made of rich fabrics like silk, velvet, or brocade and is often heavily embroidered or adorned with intricate work like zari, zardozi, or sequins.
 The choli or blouse is also heavily embellished and can be designed in various styles, such as the halter neck, backless, or off-shoulder.